We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This product from TONYMOLY is a multi-step pore treatment that comes with three separate strips.
 First is a gel strip made with sage extract, witch hazel extract, and strawberry seed oil.
 It brings blackheads and sebum to the surface of your pores.

-Next up is a normal nose strip that’s designed to lift away impurities.
+Next is a normal nose strip that’s designed to lift away impurities.
 The third strip soothes and tones with aloe and strawberry fruit extract.

 This product has a strong strawberry scent, which some users love and others don’t.
 Each package contains enough strips for one treatment.